Crisis support:call or text988988lifeline.org

 Three commitments, built into the code

-2. No human at Impela can read your data without your explicit, scoped, time-bounded permission.When you need support help, you grant access through Settings — choosing exactly which items the support team can see (specific sessions, memories, patterns, or other records), and for how long (up to seven days).
-When the grant expires or you revoke it, access is cut off automatically and the cached data is purged.
+2. No human at Impela can read your data without clear permission from you — limited to specific things, for a set time.When you need support help, you grant access through Settings — choosing exactly which items the support team can see (specific sessions, memories, patterns, or other records), and for how long (up to seven days).
+When the time runs out or you turn it off, access ends automatically and any copied data is deleted.

-3. These rules are enforced architecturally, not just by policy.A policy that says “we won’t” depends on the company keeping its word.
-An architecture that says “we can’t” depends on math.
+3. These rules are built into the code, not just promised.A promise that says “we won’t” depends on the company keeping its word.
+A system that says “we can’t” depends on math.
 We’ve built it the second way.

 Memory you can see, edit, and own